How do I claim my forked coins?

 You should be extremely cautious when using your private keys!
 Do not give them out, because they allow anyone who has them to drain your wallet of your funds.
-We have had customers lose their assets in the past to scam sites and wallets that ask for private keys or 12-word phrases.
+We have had customers lose their assets in the past to scam sites and wallets that ask for private keys or a 12-word secret recovery phrase.

 As previously mentioned, we generally recommend against claiming forked currencies outside of Exodus.
 The process exposes your private keys, and can also put you at risk of a replay attack in certain cases.